• Skip to primary navigation

 Our family loves eating little sandwiches or sliders on Hawaiian rolls that can easily be sliced and pulled apart for a party, easy family dinner or fun appetizer.

-Use a longer serrated knife to slice the warm meat and cheese and the sliders are so easy to pull apart and enjoy!
+Use a longer serrated knife to slice the warm meat and cheese and the sliders are so easy to pick up and enjoy!
+For true pull apart sliders separate rolls, then take the time to fold the chicken neatly and arrange on each individual roll.

-Foil lined pan of cheesy chicken, bacon and ranch pull apart sliders
+Close up of a pan of delicious and cheesy chicken, bacon and ranch pull apart sliders in a foil lined pan.

 We used Aunt Millie’s Hawaiian rolls for this recipe which were very large rolls.
+Each roll weighs 1.5 ounces, so the package of 12 rolls weighs 18 ounces total.
 Since the rolls are large we like to use plenty of meat and cheese, but if a smaller package of rolls is used the amount of ingredients may need to be decreased.

 Store brand Hawaiian sliders are often the smallest sized slider.
 Smaller sliders are great for making appetizers and finger foods or feeding toddlers and preschool-aged children.